icopy-site/awesome-cn/docs/awesome/awesome-open-source-games.md

 ### MMORPG

-- [Open Meridian](https://github.com/OpenMeridian/Meridian59) - The first 3D MMORPG, released in 1996 and open sourced in 2012.
-Forked in 2013, Actively developed.
-- [Meridian 59](https://github.com/Meridian59/Meridian59) - The first 3D MMORPG, released in 1996 and open sourced in 2012.
-The original codebase for Meridian 59, less frequently updated.
+- [Meridian 59](https://github.com/Meridian59/Meridian59) - The first 3D MMORPG, released in 1996 and open sourced in 2012 - the game is being actively developed by the community.
 - [Stendhal](https://github.com/arianne/stendhal) - Fun friendly and free 2D multiplayer online adventure game with an old school feel.

 ### RPG